Kelvin-Arellano/nyc-mhtn-ds-102620-lectures/readme.md

 # Lecture Notes for nyc-mhtn-ds-102620 :floppy_disk:

+Hello

 For any new lecture notes, duplicate the notebook you will be using and rename it to something suitable (e.g ProgrammingFundamentalsI_Notes.ipynb).

 # If you want to store your notes in a personal repository on GitHub